phedayat/phedayat.github.io/docs/_posts/2021-09-16-fermat-primality-test.markdown

 date: 2021-09-16
 math: True
 ---
+<h2 style="color: red;">WARNING: Removing this post soon.</h2>

-Towards the end of Spring 2021, a friend of mine messages me saying he has a question.
-He's taking a second course in modern alegbra, that I had taken Winter 2020, and trying to write a program for the Fermat primality test.
-Unfortunately, he's getting garbage answers, which he knows by checking the answer in WolframAlpha.
+A fun little issue I dealt with towards the end of Spring 2021: a friend of mine is writing a program for the Fermat primality test.
+Unforunately, it's not working correctly.

 What is the Fermat primality test and why didn't my friend's program work?